jonlld/user-api/README.md

 The API includes a full set of automated tests, built with the Mocha framework and Chai assertion library.
 Please run the following command to execute the tests and check results in your terminal:

+_Note: Ensure the development server is not running before starting the test server._

 `npm test`

 ## Documentation